Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

    installation or upgrade, use the commit containing the changes.

 1. If no changes have been made, then the latest commit on the default branch for this version of CSM should be used.

-Find the commit in the `cray-product-catalog` for the current version of CSM.
+   (`ncn-mw#`) Find the commit in the `cray-product-catalog` ConfigMap for the current version of CSM.
 For example:

    ```bash
    kubectl -n services get cm cray-product-catalog -o jsonpath='{.data.csm}'